BTC, ETH, BNB, SOL, ADA, XRP, LUNA, AVAX, DOT, DOGE

 ETH / USDT

-The bulls are attempting to push and hold Ether (ETH) above the descending channel and the 20-day EMA ($ 4,055).
-If they are successful, it will suggest that the corrective phase may be over.
+Ether (ETH) broke out and closed above the 20-day EMA ($ 4,065) on Dec 23, but the bulls have been unable to take advantage of this advantage..
+This suggests that the bears have yet to give up and are selling on rallies.

-Then buyers will try to push the price to $ 4,488 and close to the all-time high of $ 4,868.
-A breakout and close above this resistance will signal the resumption of the uptrend.
-Then the pair could rally to $ 5,859.
+The 20-day flat EMA and the RSI near the midpoint indicate a balance between supply and demand.
+The bullish momentum could rebound if the bulls push and hold the price above the overhead resistance at $ 4,200.
+This could clear the way for a possible rally to $ 4,488, followed by a retest of the all-time high at $ 4,868.

-Contrary to this assumption, if the price falls from the current level, it will suggest that the sentiment is still negative.
-Then the bears will try to push the price below $ 3,643.73.
-If they do, the ETH / USDT pair could drop to the 200-day SMA ($ 3,302).
+Conversely, if the price turns down from the current level and breaks below $ 3,893.23, it will suggest that the bears have gained the upper hand.
+That could push the ETH / USDT pair to $ 3,643.73 and then to the 200-day SMA ($ 3,339).

 BNB / USDT